mrfdev/CMI/Resources/FAQ/cmi-import.md

 # FAQ - How can I import from EssentialsX into CMI?

-This is not a pinned message (yet?) on the CMI Discord @ https://discord.gg/dDMamN4
+This is not yet an FAQ message (yet?) on the CMI Discord @ https://discord.gg/dDMamN4

 **CMI can import data from EssentialsX**, this is the recommended setup that works well for me personally on Spigot/Paper 1.16.4